SamyaDaleh/shawzin-simulator/README.md

 ## Controls

 Press 1, 2, 3 to play the raw strings.
 Hold Left, Down, or Right when playing a string for higher notes.
-Hold space for Whammy to play a semitone deeper (sounds for B3 are currently missing).
+Hold space for Whammy to play a semitone deeper.
 Press tab to change the scale.
 Press A to change the instrument.